“The enjoyment of one’s tools is an essential ingredient of successful work.” Donald E. Knuth

 AI, knowledge representation, and reasoning, Machine Learning algorithms, and Data Science skills have delivered new insights and understanding of our world.
 Whilst many of us see this technology as beyond us, it should not be.
 Yes, we are delivering sophisticated computer software that seems to behave intelligently, but we need to work to understand the technology, not to driven by some mysterious wizardry.
 AI has made its way into all of our hands, and it is incumbent upon us to understand it and for it to be able to explain itself.

 The Machine Learning Hub (MLHub) is a framework and a repository, providing easy access and insights into AI, Machine learning, and Data Science.
-It supports freely and openly sharing our technology and experiences, to allow more than the geeks to explore new ideas using this technology.
+It supports us in freely and openly sharing our technology and experiences, to allow all of us to explore new ideas using this technology.
 As a repository of packages that capture pre-built demonstrations and models, the hub aims to ensure each package is demonstrable within 5 minutes.

-The aim of this book is to quickly get started with the MLHub, and to share in the excitement through a simple and productive environment for exploring the state-of-the-art.
-The MLHub hides the complexity to make the technology accessible.
-The MLHub repository houses a growing number of curated packages.
+The aim of this book is to get you quickly started with the MLHub, and to share our excitement through a simple and productive environment for exploring the state-of-the-art.
+The MLHub hides the underlying complexity to make the technology accessible.
+The MLHub repository houses a growing number of curated packages whilst allowing anyone to package their own models and have them available.
 Each package demonstrates a different technology, quickly.
 If it looks useful then you can explore and utilise the technology through the package.
 If not, then move on, having spent only a few minutes to be impressed.